How to Prepare for a Cyber Attack

 - Establish procurement guidelines which source IT systems, hardware and software from reputable organizations.

-While these steps are not a guarantee of perfect security, they will help your overall security posture and lower the liklihood of an attack, or worse still, a breach.
+While these steps are not a guarantee of perfect security, they will help your overall security posture and lower the likelihood of an attack, or worse still, a breach.